Ashil10/Network_Lab/README.md

 5. ***Go Back N ARQ Protocol***
    - Implement a protocol enabling reliable data transmission with sliding windows for efficient error recovery.

+6. ***Concurrent File Server***
+   - Implement a server-client architecture where the server concurrently reads a text file upon client request and sends the response back to the client.